 Architecture audit approach

-The objective of an architecture audit is to look for weaknesses in the design, in the choice of protocols used or non-compliance with recommended practices in terms of security.
-An architecture audit is based on a documentary analysis followed by interviews with the people in charge of the design, implementation, administration, target IS supervision and target IS MRO (Maintenance Repair & Overhaul).
+The objective of an architecture audit is to look for weaknesses in the design, in the choice of protocols used, or for non-compliance with recommended security practices.
+An architecture audit is based on a documentary analysis followed by interviews with the people in charge of the design, implementation, administration, supervision and maintenance of the target information system.

-Moreover, additional analyses can be conducted on samples of network configuration (e.g. switches, firewalls) to complete this audit.
+In addition, further analysis can be conducted on sample network configurations (e.g. switches, firewalls) to complete this audit.

 During such an audit, the following aspects are checked in particular (non-exhaustive list):

-The methodology is guided, among other things, by the various guides and technical recommendations of the ANSSI (French National Agency for the Security of Information Systems).
-At every point of the infrastructure, the Synetis auditors focus on covering needs pertaining to information systems security (ISS), i.e.: Availability, Integrity, Confidentiality and Traceability.
+The methodology is guided, among other things, by the various guides and technical recommendations of the ANSSI (National Agency for Information Systems Security).
+At every point of the infrastructure, the attention of Synetis auditors is focused on the coverage of Information Systems Security (ISS) needs, namely: Availability, Integrity, Confidentiality and Traceability.

-The response to DICT needs is provided in the light of general principles of the ISS (for example, the principle of least privilege, defense in depth) as well as through the application of guides and reference systems, notably the ANSSI’s General Security Database (Référentiel Général) Any operational constraints or constraints related to the customer’s areas of expertise, in the application of these guides and the associated recommendations are taken into account by Synetis auditors.
+The response to DICT needs is provided in the light of general principles of IS (for example, the principle of least privilege, defense in depth) as well as through the application of guides and standards (in particular the ANSSI's General Security Standards).
+Synetis auditors take into account any operational constraints and other business needs in the application of these guides and the associated recommendations.

-Below, by way of illustration, some of the results of an IS architecture audit: unsatisfactory partitioning (risk of lateral displacement), no separation between critical services, little or no filtering of incoming and/or outgoing flows, no control of nomadic access, no system hardening, no maintenance policy procedures, no centralization and/or supervision of logs, etc.
+The following are some of the results of our IS architecture audits: unsatisfactory partitioning (risk of lateral displacement), no separation between critical services, little or no filtering of incoming and/or outgoing flows, no control of mobile access, no system hardening, no maintenance policy procedure, no centralization and/or supervision of logs, etc.